-AV Main-Test-Series vendors were given the opportunity to opt out of this test before the public test started, which is why not all vendors are included in this test.
+AV Consumer Main-Test-Series vendors were given the opportunity to opt out of this test before the test started, which is why not all vendors are included in this test.
 Some vendors are continuing to perfect their products before joining this advanced test.
 We congratulate all those vendors who took part in the test, even those whose products did not get the best scores, as they are striving to make their software better.

 Scope of the test

 It should be considered as an addition to the Real-World Protection Test and Malware Protection Test, not a replacement for either of these.
 Consequently, readers should also consider the results of other tests in our Main-Test Series when evaluating the overall protection provided by any individual product.
-This test focuses on whether the security products protect against specific attack/exploitation techniques used in APTs.
-Readers who are concerned about such attacks should consider the consumer products participating in this test, whose vendors were confident of their ability to protect against these threats in the test.
-We expect more vendors to participate in next year’s Enhanced Real-World Test.
+This test focuses on whether the security products protect against specific attack/exploitation techniques used in advanced persistent threats.
+Readers who are concerned about such attacks should consider the products participating in this test, whose vendors were confident of their ability to protect against these threats in the test.

-The following vendors participated in the Enhanced Real-World Test.
-These are the vendors who were confident enough in the protection capabilities of their products against file-less attacks to take part in this public test.
+The following vendors participated in the Advanced Threat Protection Test.
+These are the vendors who were confident enough in the protection capabilities of their products against targeted attacks to take part in this public test.
 All other vendors in the Consumer Main-Test Series opted out of the test.